srkimir/rabbitmq/README.md

 - The TTL for the message expires; or
 - The queue length limit is exceeded.

+### Messages that needs to be handled later (nack)
+Imagine the use case in which your consumer application is communication with 3rd party service via HTTP which is currently down for `N` minutes.
+Depending on your logic this can be considered as `recoverable` error if you are receiving lets say `5xx` back.
+It would make sense to retry and handle message a little bit later expecting that 3rd party service next time will be up and running.

 ## Delivery guarantee

 ### Mandatory flag and pubisher confirms